status-im/hackathon/submissions/README.md

 # Description
-DTS (Decentralized Tutoring System) or MyTutor is a decentralized app (dapp) that brings teachers/tutors and students closer witjout any intermediaries.
+DTS (Decentralized Tutoring System) or MyTutor is a decentralized app (dapp) that brings teachers/tutors and students closer without any intermediaries.

-I built this app to help my wife who works as a tutor and always find hard to get new students (she has to work with companies/intermediaries that take huge fees on each course), it's also hard communicate with students, manage the agenda, chase up for the payment, etc.
-That's why comes MyTutor
+I built this app to help my girlfriend who works as a tutor and always find hard to get new students (she has to work with companies/intermediaries that take huge fees on each course), it's also hard communicate with students, manage the agenda, chase up for the payment, etc. That's why comes MyTutor

-The dapp is sort of assistant that allows teacher to publish an announce, the student can go through the ads and start chatting with a teacher (feature not available), after Q&A and agreeing a date, time and a price, the teacher can setup a course.
+The dapp is sort of assistant that allows teacher to publish an ad, the student can look over the ads and start chatting with a teacher, after Q&A and agreeing a date, time and a price, the teacher can setup a course.
-The student has to make a payment into the contract before the course.
+The student has to make a payment into the contract before the course starts.
-Once the course is finished, the teacher ca either release the payment to his account or refund (if cancelled for example).
+Once the course is finished, the teacher can either release the payment to his account or refund (if cancelled for example).
-A chabot

 # Technologies